Anthony Michael Hall: In the media

 Hall became a regular subject of tabloid media after New York magazine named him a member of the "Brat Pack", the group of young actors who became famous in the 1980s and frequently starred together.
 In the late 1980s, Hall's drinking problem, which began in his early teens, made headlines.
 Hall eventually quit drinking and became fully sober by 1990.
 "The truth is, I had my partying nights, but I never really bounced at the bottom," he said.
 "I never went to rehab...I was able to govern myself and continue my work."

 In 1990, Hall's physical appearance in Edward Scissorhands surprised audiences.
 His more muscular appearance and intimidating physical demeanor provoked rumors of steroid use, but Hall later said that "the weight gain was natural."

 Hall's role in the 1993 film Six Degrees of Separation made news not because of what occurred onscreen, but rather what failed to occur.
 Hall played a gay love interest to Will Smith, who had previously agreed to a kissing scene between the two.
-However, on the day of the shoot, Smith backed off.
+However, on the day of the shoot, Smith refused to film the scene.
 Smith told the press that he called Denzel Washington for advice, who told him that an onscreen same-sex kiss was a bad career move.
 When asked about the incident during an interview, Hall said, "I didn't care.
 I wasn't that comfortable with it, either, and ultimately, we used a camera trick."

+Disturbance

+On November 17, 2016, the Los Angeles District Attorney charged Hall with felony assault with serious bodily injury following a September 13 confrontation with a neighbor at Hall's Playa del Rey condominium complex.
+In September 2017, Hall pleaded no contest to a lesser charge, was found guilty, and sentenced to three year's probation and 40 hours of community service.
+He was subsequently sued by the victim.
+In August 2020, Hall caught the media's attention after an argument with hotel guests at a pool in Austin, Texas.
+Hall apologized immediately afterwards.